The evolution of forecasting for decision making in dynamic environments

 \section{Abstract}

-Economic and evolutionary theories of strategic behavior make similar predictions in a fixed environment, even though one approach assumes perfect rationality and the other assumes no cognition whatsoever.
-But predictions differ in a dynamic environment.
+Global change is reshaping ecosystems and societies.
+Strategic choices that were best yesterday may be sub-optimal tomorrow; and environmental conditions that were once taken for granted may soon cease to exist.
+In this setting, how people choose behavioral strategies has important consequences for environmental dynamics.
+Economic and evolutionary theories make similar predictions for strategic behavior in a static environment, even though one approach assumes perfect rationality and the other assumes no cognition whatsoever; but predictions differ in a dynamic environment.
 Here we explore a middle ground between economic rationality and evolutionary myopia.
-Starting from a population of purely myopic agents, whose actions feed back on the environment to produce cyclical dynamics, we study whether evolution can favor the emergence of new type that forms forecasts about the future environment.
-We show that forecasting types have an evolutionary advantage, even when they pay a cost to produce forecasts.
-Forecasting types can invade but not overtake the population, resulting in a stable coexistence with myopic types.
-Moreover, forecasters provide a public good by reducing the amplitude of environmental oscillations and thereby increasing the mean fitness for forecasting and myopic types alike.
-We interpret our results as a natural evolution of cognitive styles, and we discuss applications to problems of decision-making with environmental feedback in both human and non-human systems.
+Starting from a population of myopic agents, we study the emergence of a new type that forms environmental forecasts when making strategic decisions.
+We show that forecasting types can have an advantage in changing environments, even when the act of forecasting is costly.
+Forecasting types can invade but not overtake the population, producing a stable coexistence with myopic types.
+Moreover, forecasters provide a public good by reducing the amplitude of environmental oscillations and increasing mean payoff to forecasting and myopic types alike.
+We interpret our results for understanding the evolution of different modes of decision-making.
+And we discuss implications for the management of environmental systems of great societal importance.